slimbootloader/slimbootloader/BootloaderCorePkg/Tools/SblTrace/Readme.md

-# SlimTrace
+# SblTrace

 ## Overview
-SlimTrace is designed to simplify the Slim Bootloader debugging process by automatically injecting debug print statements.
+SblTrace is designed to simplify the Slim Bootloader debugging process by automatically injecting debug print statements.
 The tool works with a call graph to help identify the exact point where an error occurs, streamlining the debugging workflow.

 ## How It Works
 1. **File Tracking**: The tool scans and generates a list (cscope.files) of all relevant C source files that need to be tracked.